 Once you have researched, checked out your destination, and made a firm decision to relocate, you will become very busy.
 There are many things to attend to, and whether you are moving full- or part-time, it will impact exactly what needs to be done.
 This list is not exhaustive, but it’s designed to give you a good starting point.

 A Retirement Visa may be obtained in your home country or in Thailand.
 Our retirement visa section explains requirements so you can lock it into your plan.

 As we age, we should pay careful attention to our health.
-No one wants to spend their retirement laying in a hospital bed, paying large amounts for hospital fees.
-I’m sure you don’t want that either.
-So if you’re retired, or close to retirement, do yourself a favor and get a health checkup every year.
+No one wants to spend their retirement laying in a hospital bed, suffering, and paying hefty hospital bills.

 If you live in Thailand, or have already retired in Thailand, then you’re in luck.
 Health checkups here are a lot cheaper than in the West (which means you get to keep more of your retirement income for golf, tennis, or just moseying around).